1965 San Diego Chargers season: Preseason

 San Diego lost their exhibition opener despite outgaining the Raiders by 293 yards to 116.
-An interception thrown by John Hadl was run back 42 yards for a touchdown, and rookie kicker Les Murdock made only one of three field goal attempts.
+An interception thrown by Hadl was run back 42 yards for a touchdown, and rookie kicker Les Murdock made only one of three field goal attempts.
 Hadl improved in the second game, running for one touchdown against the Chiefs and throwing another to Jacque MacKinnon.
 Rookies Foster (with a run) and DeLong (on a fumble return) also scored.
 Three 3rd-quarter touchdowns were enough to beat Denver in the next game: running back Keith Lincoln threw a 62-yard touchdown pass to Lance Alworth on a trick play, and Hadl and Dave Kocourek combined for two more.

 The last two Chargers exhibition games were played in neutral venues.
-They faced the Raiders again in Portland, Oregon, scoring 37 unanswered points from 10–3 behind.
+They faced the Raiders again in Portland, Oregon, scoring 37 unanswered points after facing a 10–3 deficit in the first half.
 MacKinnon, Hadl and Alworth all scored again, and the defense contributed with a safety from Earl Faison and a fumble return touchdown for Jimmy Warren.
 Finally, they lost in Little Rock, Arkansas to a George Blanda field goal with 8 seconds to play.
 Rookie Jim Allison scored the lone San Diego touchdown on a 12-yard reception from Hadl.